VirenChauhan19/The-Gentle-BadAss-Movement-Mindfulness-Framework/README.md

 ## Five Questions Reflection

-*Answered in relation to Dr. Rajat Chauhan.
-(Swap in the exact SCAD prompts if the wording differs from what I used here.)*
+*Answered in relation to Dr. Rajat Chauhan.*

 **Q1: What did you make, and who is it for?**
 A daily web app that walks a runner through a two minute body scan, gives them one honest readiness score, and quietly adjusts their training off the back of it.
 It is for the kind of person my father has been treating for twenty five years.
 Someone who runs by numbers, trusts the watch more than their own knee, and gets hurt slowly without ever noticing the warning signs.
 The short version is, it is for the patient he wishes would check in with themselves before they ever needed to see him.